-I cannot name all of them here (although hopefully they are acknowledged on pages where they have made contributions, but I do want to single out Professor Malcolm Chase, who has provided practical information and data, and unfailingly encouragement since the start.
-Thank you, Malcolm.
+I cannot name all of them here (although hopefully they are acknowledged on pages where they have made contributions, but I do want to single out the late Professor Malcolm Chase, who provided practical information and data, and unfailingly encouragement from the start.

 Finally, this is the fourth iteration of Chartist Ancestors.
 I began by using an off-the-shelf website builder thinking this would be all I ever needed.
 When I outgrew it, I moved to a free-standing HTML-based site and then on to a rather more professional-looking WordPress package.